-Drove to Sipahi to see the ruins of Agia Trias, a 6th-century basilica.
-Standing columns and extensive floor mosaics featuring geometric designs.
+I drove to Sipahi to see the ruins of Agia Trias, a basilica from the 500s, with standing columns and extensive floor mosaics featuring geometric designs.
 One design, a pair of sandals representing pilgrimage, looks contemporary.
 I am fascinated by these relics.
 How is it possible the columns are still standing?
-How are mosaics, while exposed to the weather, still intact?
-Again, a poorly maintained antiquity.
+How are the mosaics, while exposed to the weather, still intact?
+Again, though, a poorly maintained antiquity.

 Then I set out to find Ayia Theresa, a ruined Byzantine church hidden in the woods.
 I walked hilly miles, at least eight, but couldn’t find it.
-I found Bronze-Age tombs carved into the sides of cliffs and sherds of terracotta pottery littered on the ground.
+I found Bronze Age tombs carved into the sides of cliffs and sherds of terracotta pottery littered on the ground.
 But no church.
-The day was beautiful, sunny and breezy, great views of the coast, yellow-stone ruins, a sea of wildflowers.
+The day was beautiful, sunny, and breezy with great views of the coast, yellow-stone ruins, and a sea of wildflowers.
 No complaints.

 Then he pointed me toward the ancient Roman harbor, insisting I take the time to see it.
 Again I risked the rental car but managed to make it to the beach.
 Locals had set up rude campsites along the rocks.
 Nothing distinguishes the harbor other than a small island, called Nisha.
 An overlooking hill supposedly has Hellenistic and Byzantine remains.
 When I showed photos of the harbor to the owner, he beamed.
 “Yes, that’s it.”
 Apparently amphorae of Roman wine from wrecked ships have been found in the water.